MacKinnon Grubauer lead Avs to 3-0 win over Sabres

+DENVER — Nathan MacKinnon bounced up from a big check to score a nifty goal.
+That helped the Colorado Avalanche bounce back from the blow of losing their captain.

-DENVER — Nathan MacKinnon had a goal and two assists, Philipp Grubauer stopped 18 shots for his second shutout of the season and the playoff-chasing Colorado Avalanche beat the Buffalo Sabres 3-0 on Saturday.
+MacKinnon had a goal and two assists, Philipp Grubauer stopped 18 shots for his second shutout of the season and the playoff-chasing Avalanche beat the Buffalo Sabres 3-0 on Saturday.

-Mikko Rantanen scored on the power play and Gabriel Bourque added a full-length, empty-net goal for the Avalanche, who were missing captain Gabriel Landeskog with the All-Star forward sidelined four-to-six weeks due to an upper-body injury.
+Mikko Rantanen scored on the power play and Gabriel Bourque added a full-length, empty-net goal as the Avalanche played without captain Gabriel Landeskog, who’s sidelined four-to-six weeks due to an upper-body injury.
 Colorado sits two points behind Minnesota for the final wild-card spot with 13 games remaining.

+“It’s good that everyone stepped up,” MacKinnon said.
+“We have to have this same effort to try and fill that void.”

+MacKinnon made it 1-0 early in the second period when he was knocked down by a check in the back by Jack Eichel near center ice.
+MacKinnon quickly scrambled to his skates with the puck, glided past defenseman Rasmus Dahlin at the blue line and lined a shot over the glove of Carter Hutton.
+It was MacKinnon’s 35th goal of the season.

+“We are counting on our goaltender too much,” Housley said.
+“He bailed us out too much.”

-Rantanen’s 30th goal of the season gave Colorado a 2-0 lead midway through the third and Bourque added his first goal of the season to seal the win.
+Rantanen’s 30th goal of the season gave Colorado a 2-0 lead midway through the third and Bourque added his first goal of the season to wrap up the win.
 Grubauer made 11 of his saves in the third period as Colorado outshot the Sabres by a 43-18 margin.

-MacKinnon made it 1-0 early in the second period when he was knocked down by a check in the back by Jack Eichel near center ice, quickly got back up, skated past defenseman Rasmus Dahlin at the blue line and lined a shot over the glove of Hutton.
-It was MacKinnon’s 35th goal of the season.
+“If we keep playing the way we played today it’s going to be really hard for teams,” Grubauer said.
+“A lot of great stuff today.”

-Later in the second period, Eichel drew a penalty for an illegal hit to the head on Carl Soderberg.
+Eichel was frequently at the center of the action, drawing a penalty for an illegal check to the head on Carl Soderberg in the second period.

 That after Eichel was on the receiving end of a big check in the opening period.
 Eichel was skating along the boards when hard-hitting Colorado defenseman Nikita Zadorov hit Eichel in the shoulder area and knocked off Eichel’s helmet.
 Buffalo players raced to the defense of their young center.
 Several players were sent to the penalty box for roughing, including Zadorov, who was drafted by Buffalo in 2013 before being dealt to Colorado two years later.

-On the power play, Buffalo had a golden opportunity at the game’s first goal when Jason Pominville tried to put a rebound into an open net.
-At the last instant, Soderberg lifted his stick to disrupt the play.
+“He hits me after they (expletive), excuse my language, they blow the whistle,” Eichel said.
+“Whatever. ...
+They were more desperate than we were.”

-Near the end of a scoreless first period, Sam Reinhart had a breakaway after he flew out of the penalty box following a penalty.
+Near the end of a scoreless first period, Sam Reinhart had a breakaway after he flew out of the penalty box following his elapsed penalty.
 He was stopped by the left pad of a sprawling Grubauer.

+“The key save for me,” Bednar said.
+“That’s something we have to have this time of the year.
+You need better than average goaltending and we got it today.”

 The Avalanche were missing a big chunk of their offense in the absence of Landeskog, who was hurt Thursday at Dallas when he collided with Stars goaltender Ben Bishop.
 Landeskog has 33 goals this season.